monasca/monasca-docker/ci/README.md

 ## Running/Design
 Simply run this Docker container and you will have Jenkins server loaded with some CI jobs for Monasca.
-You can run the container and have it listen on port 8080 with `docker run -d -p 8080:8080 --name jenkins monasca/ci` For a long running Jenkins you may want to setup a persister volume, `-v /your/home:/var/jenkins_home`
+You can run the container and have it listen on port 8080 with `docker run -d -p 8080:8080 --name jenkins -v /var/run/docker.sock:/var/run/docker.sock monasca/ci`
+For a long running Jenkins you may want to setup a persister volume, `-v /your/home:/var/jenkins_home`

 After starting the container will load up the standard Jenkins jobs for Monasca CI.
 These jobs watch all of the Monasca git repos, if one has a change it will build it then trigger the Monasca job.
-  - The main job will build a clustered Monasca setup using vms and hit it with tests.
+  - The main job will build a clustered Monasca setup using other Docker containers and hit it with tests.
+    - For this to work the container needs access to the Docker API.
+For most installations the arguments '-v /var/run/docker.sock:/var/run/docker.sock' accomplish this and this is the assumed setup.
+For some installations it may be necessary to install a key/cert for Docker and set the DOCKER_HOST environmental variable.
+In such cases the jenkins jobs will need to be modified appropriately.
     - A non-clustered version is possible also.

 Notes: